-- Surge in website traffic
+- A surge in website traffic

 - Number of followers, likes, or fans

-Formulate a Social Media Policy for Nonprofits
+Compose a Nonprofit Social Media Policy

 Choose the Right Channel

-Build a Schedule
+Build a Social Media Calendar

 Most marketing and social media professionals use a calendar or schedule to plan their posts ahead of time.
-Social media is most effective when updated regularly.
-Creating a schedule will ensure you’re posting often enough and switching up your content to maintain engagement.

 How often should you post?

-60% of nonprofits post on social media between 0 and 3 times per week, and 21% of nonprofits post between 4-10 days per week.
+60% of nonprofits post on social media between 0 and 3 times per week, and 21% of nonprofits post between 4-10 times per week.
 To keep your supporters engaged, shoot to post a minimum of once per week.

-Create Engaging Content
+Create Compelling Content

-According to this study, internet users are drawn to visuals, and the social media community responds well to images.
 You’ll generate 94% more post views by adding compelling visual content, so consider incorporating visual storytelling into your nonprofit’s social media nonprofit strategy.